 The concept of betting on baseball is simple to understand, but it can be tricky to the novice bettor.
+Especially because of all the slang used (find out what it all means in our betting glossary).
 Mainly it is because there are many different types of wagering options to choose from.
 By taking a few minutes to read our guide you’ll easily be able to understand the differences with each type of bet.
 That way you can bet on the MLB with confidence.

 Different Types of MLB Betting Options Available

 When betting baseball, the first thing you need to understand is that there are a huge variety of wagers for you to choose from.
 The great thing about having such variety with betting options is that if you have an edge with any part of the game, series, or season you can normally find a way to profit.
+You need to be aware of all the options and follow our betting tips to turn a profit this year.
 Let’s take a look.

 Money Lines or Straight Bets